ali-hue-byte/Finance_Tracker/README.md

 # Finance_Tracker
-A simple Python CLI finance tracker to manage expenses, income, and categories.
+A simple Python finance tracker to manage expenses, income, and categories.